 \subsubsection{Statistical performances}

 Finally, let us compare to our TBEs the ES dipole moments determined with the twelve wave function methods and five XCFs.
 The results are listed in Table \ref{Table-4} and a selection of values are displayed in Figure \ref{Figure-7}.
-Except for some CCSD variants, one notices that all tested approaches have positive MSEs, i.e., they tend to overestimate the magnitude of the dipole moments, which parallels the finding obtained for $\norm*{\mu^{\mathrm{GS}}}$.
+Before discussing these results, it is important to recall that all our calculations are performed with the \emph{aug}-cc-pVTZ basis set.
+As can be seen in Section S6.5 in the SI for the test case of water, the impact of increasing the basis set size on the estimated ES dipole moments is rather uniform within the wave function approaches, but might significantly differ between wave function and TD-DFT approaches.
+In other words, the TD-DFT errors reported below could be significantly different if another reference basis set was selected.
+From Table \ref{Table-4}, one notices, except for some CCSD variants, that all tested approaches have positive MSEs, i.e., they tend to overestimate the magnitude of the dipole moments, which parallels the finding obtained for $\norm*{\mu^{\mathrm{GS}}}$.
 When improving the level of theory by increasing the expansion order, one clearly improves the accuracy of the $\mu^{\mathrm{ES}}$ values obtained via the wave function methods, with MAEs of 0.60 and 0.16 D with ADC(2) and ADC(3/2) in the ISR formalism, and MAEs of 0.26, 0.11, and 0.02 D for LR-CC2, LR-CCSD, and LR-CCSDT, respectively, when orbital relaxation is accounted for.
 It is therefore clear, at least for the present set of small molecules, that while ADC(3) transition energies are of similar accuracy as their ADC(2) counterparts, going up one rung on the ADC ladder yields a very significant improvement for properties (including ES dipoles), ADC(3/2) clearly outperforming CC2 and providing an accuracy comparable to the one obtained with CCSD.